NoMore201/playmaker/README.md

 password = <google_password> | <app specific_password>
 ```

-Otherwise you can install it in a virtual env and then launch the `pm-server` script.
+Credentials are encrypted using AES256 and securely transferred to the server.

+If you want to run it in a virtualenv rather than using docker, remember that you need to build googleplay-api, fdroidserver and setup the android SDK (see the Dockerfile as a reference).

 ```
-python setup.py install
-pm-server --fdroid --debug
+usage: pm-server [-h] [-f] [-d]

+Apk and fdroid repository manager with a web interface.

+optional arguments:
+  -h, --help    show this help message and exit
+  -f, --fdroid  Enable fdroid integration
+  -d, --debug   Enable debug output
 ```

 <a name="todos"/>